j-plugins/temporal-plugin/CONTRIBUTING.md

 3.  **Use existing patterns**: Look at `languages/php` for reference on how to interact with language-specific PSI.
 4.  **Update XML**: Don't forget to register new classes in `plugin.xml` or language-specific XML files.
 5.  **Be Minimal**: Implement the smallest possible change to achieve the goal while maintaining architectural integrity.
+6.  **Namespace Compliance**: Ensure all new extension points and IDs start with `com.github.xepozz.temporal`.